howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 The variable `$userKey` will be assigned the value stored in `$_SESSION['user_key']` or `null` if nothing is found.
 `$userKey` is then checked for `null`.
 If it is not `null` then `true` is returned.
 This means there is a session with a stored `user_key`.
 If no user reference is stored then `$userKey` will be `null` and in this case `false` will be returned.

-Run `make test` again and all the tests should continue to pass.
+Run `composer test` again and all the tests should continue to pass.

 At this point `isLoggedIn` will always return false.
 The next test will be to check that when a valid session is found `isLoggedIn` will return `true`.